Neotraditional country

 and became popular in the mainstream country scene by the mid-1980s into the mid-1990s with artists such as Randy Travis, Clint Black, Dwight Yoakam, Alan Jackson, Highway 101, Patty Loveless, Kenny Chesney, The Judds, Brooks & Dunn, Mark Chesnutt, Toby Keith, and Keith Whitley.
 By the mid-to-late 1990s, the neotraditional country movement was overtaken in popularity by "stadium-sized" pop-country performers like Garth Brooks, Shania Twain, Faith Hill, Billy Ray Cyrus, LeAnn Rimes, and Tim McGraw, who integrated aspects of the neotraditional style with the musical and theatrical components of arena rock, adult contemporary music and 70s-90s pop music.

-Western music performers of neotraditional style music often emphasize their heritage genres – examples include those associated with the late Al Hurricane in New Mexico music, and modern honky-tonk acts such as Zach Top, and bands like the Turnpike Troubadours and Midland in the Texas country music and red dirt scenes.
+Western music performers of neotraditional style music often emphasize their heritage genres – examples include those associated with the late Al Hurricane in New Mexico music, and modern honky-tonk acts such as Zach Top, and bands like Midland and the Turnpike Troubadours in the Texas country music and red dirt scenes.